dyrmig/bank-api-mock/README.md

 ```http
   POST /accountholders/{accountHolderId}/creditcard
 ```
-Substract amount from the account with accountId (requires an amountOfOperationDTO object in the body):
+Subtract amount from the account with accountId (requires an amountOfOperationDTO object in the body):
 ```http
   PATCH /accounts/{accountId}/subtract
 ```